-- 5) Further, PFI has observed that the Hon'ble Commission in Tariff Order dtd.
+- 11) Further, PFI has observed that the Hon'ble Commission in Tariff Order dtd.
 10/10/2024 has the following observation with respect to MOD. - "4.5.33 Further, the power purchase requirement is determined by first considering the mustrun status plants and then the remaining generating stations are considered by applying the Merit Order Dispatch (MOD).
 The Power Purchase Cost of the must-run generating stations has been allowed as per actuals.
-For the remaining generating stations, the capacity charges as per actuals have been allowed, however, the energy charges that are allowed are determined by

-- multiplying actual per unit energy charges with quantum computed by the Commission by applying MOD." - 6) However, PFI has analyzed that UPPCL has procured power from costlier power plants, especially the Private Generating Stations, rather than operating cheaper plants on full capacity as shown in the table below:
+For the remaining generating stations, the capacity charges as per actuals have been allowed, however, the energy charges that are allowed are determined by multiplying actual per unit energy charges with quantum computed by the Commission by applying MOD." - 12) However, PFI has analyzed that UPPCL has procured more power from costlier power plants corresponding to higher PLF than approved by Hon'ble Commission in Tariff Order dtd.
+24/05/2023, especially the State Generating Stations and some Private Power Plants, rather than operating cheaper plants on full capacity as shown in the table below: